borntofrappe/borntofrappe/playground/Sections/Hero/README.md

-# Hero

-The header for the landing page.
+Header for the landing page.

-## SVG Syntax
+## SVG

-The document includes an illustration where a series of icons are made interactive by wrapping the visuals in anchor link elements.
-Refer to `hero.svg` for the static version.

-## Layout

-Aside from the vector illustration, the header includes additional information in the form of a `<div>` container, with a heading, paragraph and unordered list.

-These two elements are laid side by side, capping the width of the illustration to a maximum value.
-Moreover,
+Include the syntax described in `hero.svg`.
+The idea is to add as many icons and whichever icons as needed, and have the graphic adjust.
+Moreover, the idea is to wrap each icon in an anchor link element, to have the illustration clickable/focusable.